Leah Vukmir

 Leah Vukmir (née Papachristou; born April 26, 1958) is an American politician and nurse who served as a member of the Wisconsin Senate.
-A Republican, she represented Wisconsin's 5th District.
-She previously served in the Wisconsin Assembly.
+A Republican, she represented Wisconsin's 5th Senate district.
+She previously served in the Wisconsin State Assembly.
 Vukmir was the Republican nominee in the 2018 U.S. Senate election in Wisconsin, running unsuccessfully against incumbent Democrat Tammy Baldwin.
 In March 2019, Vukmir became vice president of state affairs at the National Taxpayers Union.

 Early life and education

 Vukmir was born Leah Papachristou in Milwaukee on April 26, 1958, the daughter of immigrants from Greece.
 She graduated from Brookfield East High School in Brookfield, Wisconsin in 1976.
 Vukmir received a Bachelor of Science in Nursing from Marquette University in 1980, and a Master of Science in Nursing from the University of Wisconsin–Madison in 1983.
 She worked as a registered nurse and a pediatric nurse practitioner.